KernFerm/BubblesTheDev-WebBrowser/GLOBAL-USER-RIGHTS.md

 The browser is not designed to include cloud synchronization by default.

-The browser is not designed to automatically upload diagnostics for ordinary diagnostics behavior.
+The browser is not designed to automatically upload ordinary diagnostics by default.

 The browser does not include a built-in silent auto-updater client.